prodypanda/copytabs/README.md

 - `copytabs.separatorLine`: The separator line to use between files.
 - `copytabs.includeComments`: Whether to include comments in the copied content.
 - `copytabs.includeLineNumbers`: Include line numbers in the copied content.
-- `copytabs.includeFileTree`: Include a structured file tree in the copied content (NEW!).
+- `copytabs.includeFileTree`: Include a structured file tree in the copied content.
-- `copytabs.structuredTreePosition`: Position to include the structured file tree (start or end of the document) (NEW!).
+- `copytabs.structuredTreePosition`: Position to include the structured file tree (start or end of the document).

 You can modify these settings in your VS Code settings.json file.